 Burning Man co-founder Crimson Rose and art logistics coordinator Brody Scotland gave in-person presentations, and the Hermitage hosted gatherings throughout the year to enable Burning Man-style participation and creation.
 The exhibit also brought together Burners from surrounding local areas, who served as docents and helped bring the Burner sparkle to the Hermitage.
 In fact, a new regional group called the Tidewater Burners emerged directly from the collaboration in Virginia.
 Burners were able to find like-minds by rallying around Burning Man coming to their backyard.

-Next up, Burning Man veteran and archivist Christine “LadyBee” Kristen and self-described “jewelry evangelist” Karen Christians participated in an exhibition called “Playa Made: Jewelry of Burning Man” at the Fuller Craft Museum in Boston, Massachusetts, which ran from February 11 to June 4.
+Next up, Burning Man veteran and archivist Christine “LadyBee” Kristen guest-curated an exhibition called “Playa Made: Jewelry of Burning Man” at the Fuller Craft Museum in Boston, Massachusetts, which ran from February 11 to June 4.
+The exhibit featured 175 pieces of jewelry from LadyBee’s collection and 10 photos by George Post.
+LadyBee, George and Karen Christians participated in a panel discussion at the museum on the weekend of the opening.
 While Burning Man Project was not a formal partner, the exhibition landed right at the core of our mission.
 Participating maker Garrison Cohen said, “It reinforces that Burning Man is about the art, not about commercialism, or separating the hobbyists from the professionals.
 It’s about coming together as a community to contribute what we can and to appreciate what others contribute.”

 In July, “City of Dust: The Evolution of Burning Man” opened at the Nevada Museum of Art in Reno.
 This exhibition told the story of how it all went down, featuring artifacts and documents tracing Burning Man’s evolution.
 This was our most involved museum partnership to date; in addition to procuring these historic materials, Burning Man Project founders and staff gave a wide range of in-person presentations for museum visitors, from screenings of raw, classic playa videos to lectures about the philosophies and schools of art that influenced Burning Man, and from live storytelling about the early days to nuts-and-bolts talks about how all the building and burning and leaving no trace gets done.
 “City of Dust” remained on exhibit through the first week of January, 2018.